filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 ### What is your recommendation on the right hardware to use?

-While the Filecoin team does not recommend any specific hardware configuration, [we did share some setups](https://filecoin.io/blog/announcing-testnet-incentives/#hardware) setups, we've used for various types of testing.
-We also recently published [this guide to storage mining](https://filecoin.io/blog/filecoin-guide-to-storage-mining/) that we recommend miners read through before deciding to storage mine.
+While the Filecoin team does not recommend any specific hardware configuration, [we have shared some setups](../mine/mining-architectures.md) setups.
+We also published [this guide to storage mining](https://filecoin.io/blog/filecoin-guide-to-storage-mining/) that we recommend miners read through before deciding to storage mine.
 However, it is overwhelmingly likely that there are more efficient setups, and we strongly encourage miners to test and experiment to find the best combinations.

 ### We are worried about the ability of our network to handle the additional overhead of running a Filecoin node and still provide fast services for our customers.
 What are the computational demands of a Lotus node?
 Are there any metrics for node performance given various requirements?

-As we approach launch, our Testground team is prioritizing getting metrics to understand the performance of Lotus nodes; we will share these as they are determined.
-We are also still tweaking node and network design parameters, so these numbers will continue to improve significantly over the next few months.
+See the hardware requirements for [Lotus nodes](../get-started/lotus/installation/#minimal-requirements) and [Filecoin miners](../mine/hardware-requirements/).

 ### We bought a lot of hard drives of data through the Discover project.
 When will they be shipped to China?